YuriyAvengeR/Twitter-to-Discord/README.md

 > [!CAUTION]
 > If you consider running my .exe file unsafe, you can create it yourself.

-Clone my repository and install the libraries from the requirement.txt file if your IDE didn't do it during cloning.
+Clone my repository and install the libraries from the requirements.txt file if your IDE didn't do it during cloning.

 Enter the following command in the terminal:
 _pyinstaller --noconfirm --onefile --windowed --name "Twitter to Discord" "path to python file "tray_version.py"_